How to Create a Successful Nonprofit Annual Report

 Make sure to highlight the achievements and contributions of all of your volunteers, participants, staff, board, and other key stakeholders.
 Whether you do this in discrete sections or weave it throughout the content, your template should remind you to look at your report through the lens of each of your key supporter personas as well as your staff and board.

-Get inspired by nonprofits who have exemplary online annual reports.
+If you need a kick-start, use an annual report template that not only serves as a design tool, but prompts you to put in the right content for a high-impact annual report.
+Also, get inspired by nonprofits who have exemplary online annual reports.
 These organizations have shown it's possible to powerfully showcase the impact you can make, regardless of the size of your organization or the format you choose.